ipc-sim/ipc-toolkit/README.md

 ### Features

 * IPC barrier function and its derivatives and adaptive barrier stiffness algorithm
-* Broad-phase and narrow-phase continuous collision detection (CCD)
+* Broad- and narrow-phase continuous collision detection (CCD) of linear and nonlinear trajectories
 * Distance computation and derivatives between edges in 2D and triangles in 3D
 * Distance barrier potential and its derivatives
 * Smooth and lagged dissipative friction potential and its derivatives